nasserhadim/prizeversity/README.md

 >
 > Create `frontend/src/pages/Home.jsx`
 >
-> Add the rest of files as needed!
+> Add the rest of the folders/files as needed!

 # How to Run it: